userSeprid/AppForPE/README.md

 - MySQL DB
 - Thymeleaf

-For deployment spring-boot plugin is uses. (org.springframework.boot:spring-boot-maven-plugin:2.0.2.RELEASE:run -f pom.xml)
+For deployment spring-boot plugin is uses. (org.springframework.boot:spring-boot-maven-plugin:2.0.2.RELEASE)

+To start do the following:
+1. Open command line in root project directory
+2. type 'mvn spring-boot:run' to start the application.

+!
+Maven must be installed and configured and MySQL server must be started before starting the application !